A holiday on the Bulgarian Black Sea coast can become your best or worst experience ever.

 In May, the endangered purple-red wild peonies in Yailata Nature Reserve will make you feel like Alice in Wonderland.

 After the end of the summer season on the Bulgarian Black Sea coast, in September, you can wave the storks and the swallows goodbye as they head south for the winter.
 Watch them gather and make their last preparations before departure but beware of the excrements coming your way.

 Even if you just follow the dirt roads along the Black Sea shore, you’ll see a huge variety of birds and flowers.
 For example, the Dobrudzha steppe is home to around 150 species of birds and plants.

 You’ll see endangered black cormorants and if you’re lucky, you’ll even spot families of bottlenose dolphins swimming near the seaside.

-Test Your Limits And Infuse Your Body With Tonnes Of Adrenaline
+Test Your Limits and Infuse Your Body with Tons of Adrenaline

 Get your adrenaline pumping and your muscles fit with some (extreme) activities.
 Tame the waves and cliffs and show them your worth.